jackhu008/locust/README.md

-# Run Locust Docker with a custom locustfile.py on OpenShift
+# Build custom Locust Docker and deploy to OpenShift
 How to run on Windows Subsystem for Linux (WSL) and how to create a custom Docker image.

 # Run the official Docker image with a custom locustfile